The Five of Hearts: Cast

-Original Play
+Original play

 The film is an adaptation of an open-air stage show regularly produced by Cole and his Bohemian Dramatic Company, Buffalo Bill, or the Five of Hearts, about an Indian woman who refuses to marry a cowboy.
 The Indian has daggers thrown at her in a test of courage.
 The cowboy tries to kill the woman but Chief Wild Friday intervenes and frees her.

-According to one report "Buffalo Bill is 'a part which Mr Cole has created, and made "his own", his personality entirely fitting him for it.
+According to one report "Buffalo Bill is 'a part which Mr. Cole has created, and made "his own", his personality entirely fitting him for it.
 He is helped by a striking resemblance to Colonel Cody."

+The play was reportedly written by Cole himself who also staged it.

+The play was revived a number of times.
+Cole was still appearing in the play as late as 1919.

+In 1908 the Bohemian company presented a new play The White Beaver, or Buffalo Bill's Pard.

 Production

-The film was shot near Melbourne.
+The film version of the play was shot near Melbourne.

 Release

 The film sometimes screened on a double bill with another movie of Cole's, Sentenced for Life, and was accompanied by songs and lectures.

-According to one review, "the play Is well staged, and the acting Is of a high order, and, on the whole, the film augurs well for the success of the industry in the Commonwealth."
-Another said the film "forms a thrilling subject."
+According to one review, "the play is well staged, and the acting is of a high order, and, on the whole, the film augurs well for the success of the industry in the Commonwealth."

+Another, in the Barrier Miner, said the film "forms a thrilling subject."

+The Kalgoorlie Miner said it was "an extremely lengthy film containing in 'itself all the salient points for the preparation of a Western American romance.
+Nothing is omitted that savors of sensationalism.
+The spectators may see the abduction of the spirited daughter of a military colonel through the treachery of an attachment of the fort, a-nd they may admire the dexterous ingenuity of the red men in tying her to a. board, where they imbed knives and tomahawks by the score, thus forming an unpleasant frame for an otherwise pretty picture."

 Only four and a half minutes of the film survive today.